Tongue Piercing Prices: How Much Do They Cost?

 Pay attention to how the studio calculates prices.
 Some charge a flat fee for piercing and basic jewelry, and others charge for the jewelry separately.

 You may also be able to get some kind of a deal at the piercing studio you go to.
-It doesn’t hurt to call and ask if they have buy one get one free discounts, lower prices for repiercing a previously pierced area, or student discounts.
+It doesn’t hurt to call and ask if they have any buy one get one free discounts, repiercing deals, or student discounts.

 One of the most common discounts you will find are lower prices per piercing when multiple piercings are done at once.
 This is true of double tongue piercings, where you don’t usually pay double the price.